hendriks73/ffsampledsp/README.md

 ## Build

-Currently you can only build this library on OS X.
+Currently you can only build this library on macOS.

 To do so, you also need: